Ask Experts Questions for FREE Help!

 Are you having a hard time forgiving your mistakes from the past?

-Old Apr 22, 2007, 07:15 PM #3
+Apr 22, 2007, 08:15 PM

 Thanks, I do get what you are saying.

-Originally Posted by AKaeTrue
+Quote Originally Posted by AKaeTrue

 Are you having a hard time forgiving your mistakes from the past?

 I didn't realize how this had affected me until a recent waterfall RUSH of internal pain came over me unexpectedly at an event that had me in a similar place as in past.
 I started crying in a way I don't recall ever crying before and all these painful moments when I had not spoken up came back (not like repressed memories, because I've never forgotten the events.)
-I kinda forgive myself because some time afterwards I started piecing together all the other 'hits' that had, at the time, gone completely over my head and I realized how naive I'd been in thinking it was ok to talk with the guys at the house about things like them watching my rear when I worked on a ladder above them or going to bar after a fire and hoisting a few beers (I would say I've never been drunk in my life, just add one or 2 beers in a whole evening.
+I kind of forgive myself because some time afterwards I started piecing together all the other 'hits' that had, at the time, gone completely over my head and I realized how naïve I'd been in thinking it was OK to talk with the guys at the house about things like them watching my rear when I worked on a ladder above them or going to bar after a fire and hoisting a few beers (I would say I've never been drunk in my life, just add one or 2 beers in a whole evening.
 But it probably clouded my judgement.)

 My main worry has ALWAYS been that this is not an isolated firehouse incident either with these particular guys and a girl in the house or in other firehouses.
 It tends to be a whatever happens in the firehouse stays in the firehouse mentality.
 Most of the guys cheat on wives and I'd seen other general scumbag behavior (even when not directed at me.)
 Onderstand, I have nothing against firefighters.
 I was so very proud to call myself one and wish I were still active.
 But I'm too old now.